jcmnunes/josenunes.dev/src/blog/welcome-post/index.md

 This blog effectively started when I decided to (finally) make a personal website.
 Although that was something I wanted for a long time, I never had the proper commitment to start building it.
-That is not entirely true.
 Over the years, I made several attempts that never got too far, though.

-My first serious attempt was in 2016 when inspired by a recent design I worked on at the time ([this website ➜](http://exchange.ics.uminho.pt/)), I went for a full page "vibe".
+My first serious attempt was in 2016, when inspired by a recent design I worked on at the time ([this website ➜](http://exchange.ics.uminho.pt/)), I went for a full page "vibe".